distfair/distfair.github.io/index.md

 ### Step 1: Download the project

-First of all, download our project `RobMeta.zip` from [Google Drive](https://drive.google.com/file/d/1Uh72K-T7oU4--wlaDRneeUIKnKHhvBtA/view?usp=sharing) and unzip the file.
-The file includes both codes and datasets.
+Our project `DistFair.zip` is available at [Google Drive](https://drive.google.com/file/d/1Uh72K-T7oU4--wlaDRneeUIKnKHhvBtA/view?usp=sharing) Download and unzip our project.
+It contains both codes and datasets.

 ### Step 2: Create the running environment

-Create `Python 3.8` enviroment and install the packages that the project requires.
+Create `Python 3.9` enviroment and install the packages that the project requires.
-- numpy==1.22.3
-- PyYAML==6.0
+- numpy==1.23.2
 - scikit_learn==1.1.2
+- torch==1.12.1
+- pybind11==2.10.0
-- torch==1.11.0
+- tkinter==0.1.0

 You can install the packages with the following command.